yzr456/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe s/SEC3 p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe s/SEC3 p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25` : Adds a contact named `John Doe` to the contact list.

    * `delete 3` : Deletes the 3rd contact shown in the current list.